What Is A Tender Agreement In Healthcare?

 When you are with Affinity Nursing, you benefit from:

-• National access to government-funded contracts
+• National access to public system contracts

 • Priority consideration for roles across all states and territories